Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 \item Finite-\(T\) S-matrix/ UdW$_T$ S-matrix: Now we introduce a notion of an S-matrix where the scattering happens between times \(t=-T/2\) to \(t=+T/2\).
 And for `in' and `out' states we choose appropriate states that diagonalize the Hamiltonian before and after the scattering,

 \end{enumerate} From the point of view of fig.(\ref{epp}), it would appear that the detectors at the initial and final times should use the vacua at these respective times to define particles.
+It should be noted that the vacuum keeps changing with time due to the explicit time dependence of the Hamiltonian.
+The particle states belonging to the Fock space built on the vacuum at a particular time, we call `physical particle states'.
+The mathematical condition for choosing such vacuum at arbitrary times is presented in Eq.(\ref{eq: boundary condition scalar mode-function}).
 Hence, the UdW$_T$ S-matrix may appear to be the natural choice.
 One point to recall is that $t=\pm T/2$ in fig.(\ref{epp}) get mapped to $\tau_{i,f}=-(1/H)e^{\pm H T/2}$.
-Since we will be interested in the small-$H$ expansion, this corresponds to $\tau_{i,f}$ being close to $-\infty$.
+Since we will be interested in the small-$H$ expansion, this corresponds to $\tau_{i,f}$ being close to $-\infty$~\footnote{The fact that \(\tau_{i,f}\) is close to infinity does not limit us from observing the corrections that we talk about in our paper.
+Our results apply when the comoving time \(t\) satisfies \(H t \ll 1\) which implies \(H\tau \approx -1 + H t \).
+Therefore, our finite time scale \(-T/2 < t <T/2\) is really embedded around \(\tau = -1/H\) which is very large (compared to \(T\)) as \(H\) is small even though \( \tau_f-\tau_i = \Delta t = T \ll 1/H\).}.
 We will show shortly that at $O(H)$ and at weak coupling\footnote{For instance, in a scalar theory we mean $\phi^m$ is suppressed w.r.t. $\phi^n$ for $m>n$.}, there is no distinction between the UdW$_T$ S-matrix and the usual BD S-matrix with the same asymptotic states defined as in Eq.(\ref{eq: BD asymptotic states}) on the time-slices \(t=\pm T/2\).